Get help with the cost of living

 You might be able to take some money from your pension savings to help pay for essential costs or to pay off your debts.

+You should think about whether taking money from your pension is the best financial decision for you.
 Taking money from your pension will mean you have less income when you retire.
 If you’re getting benefits, taking money from your pension could affect your claim.

 You can get free guidance on your pension options from Pension Wise.
 They’ll explain the different options so you can decide which is best for you.